 To help you prepare for and understand what to expect from breast symmetry surgery, Dr. Cassileth will explain the process in detail during your personal consultation and pre-surgery appointments.
 A summary of the process and brief explanation of various incision techniques is also described at this time.

 Essentially, Dr. Cassileth performs breast symmetry surgery through a small incision in the lower breast, usually at the bottom edge of the areola.
 This allows access to either shift the breast tissue to a different position, or place an implant.
-Often with breast asymmetry, one or both breasts are "constricted" in the lower pole, called "tuberous breast deformity".
+Often with breast asymmetry correction, one or both breasts are "constricted" in the lower pole, called "tuberous breast deformity".
 This incision allows Dr. Cassileth to "unroll" the breast so that it extends to the correct position, which rounds the breast tissue out and raises the nipple position.
 At this point the nipple height or areola width is adjusted for symmetry.

 Dr. Cassileth will thoroughly evaluate your specific needs, make specific recommendations, and work closely with you prior to surgery to ensure that you understand both what to expect and what the end result of your procedure will be.

-Plan on relaxing at home the first two days after your surgery.
+Plan on relaxing at home the first two days after your breast asymmetry correction surgery.
 You will be in a comfortable surgery bra that has adjustable straps.
 You may take pain medication during this period of time.
 After the first few days, most people are up and around, off all prescription pain medication, and usually have resumed basic activities.
 However, it is important to avoid all exercise, heavy lifting, and other more strenuous activities for the first three weeks.
 If you go to work, expect to be more tired during the first week and sore by the end of the day.
 If your work involves a lot of moving of your upper body, take the entire first week off.

-Dr. Cassileth insists that all patients undergo a six-month scar treatment regimen after surgery to minimize all scars.
+Dr. Cassileth insists that all patients undergo a six-month scar treatment regimen after any type of breast augmentation surgery to minimize all scars.
 During the healing period, the breasts often have tight or small lumpy areas where the internal sutures are located.
 This is common and is most prominent 4-8 weeks after surgery.
 These sutures are absorbable and any lumps caused by them will resolve.
 Your breasts need up to 2 months to fully heal and take their final shape.
 Our team will discuss with you what kind of support and activity you will need during this time.